plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 ### Name of app-root
 When printing to the current window the service searches the app-root component.
 If you have changed the name of the root component in your app you can override the name using the property *appRootName*.

+### Position of image for directive 'ngxPrintItemMarker'
+The maker image is placed to the bottom left.
+You can change this by changing the property *markerPosition*.
+Use a value of the enum  *ngxPrintMarkerPosition* (TopLeft, .TopRight, .BottomLeft, .BottomRight).

 ## Functions - How to print
 ### Print current window